wimanwifi/go-cloudmqtt/README.md

 [![GoDoc](https://godoc.org/github.com/wimanwifi/go-cloudmqtt?status.svg)](https://godoc.org/github.com/wimanwifi/go-cloudmqtt)

-# Pure Go CloudMQTT API Client
+# CloudMQTT APIs Client Library for Go

 go-cloudmqtt is intended to be used as a Go package.
 It does not include a command to run the interpreter.